WildFore/XYZMine/README.md

 # XYZMine
-Little program that transforms your coordinates from Otherwrold to Nether`s in Minecraft
+Little program that transforms your coordinates from Otherwrold to Nether in Minecraft

 <!> You have to put the data in all the inputs, or it will cause error!